Stolz/laravel-html-tidy/README.md

 		'html-tidy' => 'Stolz\Filters\HtmlTidy\Filter',
 	];

-Here the filter will be named `html-tidy`.
-Feel free to use any other name as long as you remember to use that name when attaching the filter to your routes.
+Here the filter will be named `html-tidy`, feel free to use any other name you prefer.

-If you want to use the filter for all of your routes add the filter to the `$after` attribute of your `app/Providers/FilterServiceProvider.php` file:

-	protected $after = [
-		//...
-		'Stolz\Filters\HtmlTidy\Filter',
-	];

 ## Usage

 After following the instructions above the filter is installed and ready to be used as an **"after"** filter.
 Follow [standard procedure](http://laravel.com/docs/routing#route-filters) to attach the filter to any route(s) you want.

-Sample `app/routes.php` assuming the choosen name for the filter in thre previous step was `html-tidy`:
+i.e: Assuming the choosen name for the filter in thre previous step was `html-tidy`:

 	// Attach to a route with closure Route::get('some/url', array(